About Lihue

 Economy & Demographics

-Lihue's economy is largely driven by the tourism industry, with the Lihue Airport serving as a vital transportation hub for visitors to the island of Kauai.
+Lihue's economy is largely driven by the tourism industry, with the Lihue Airport acting as a vital transportation hub for visitors to the island of Kauai.
 Major employers in the city include the Kauai County government, the Wilcox Medical Center, and a variety of hospitality-related businesses.
-The Lihue Neighborhood Center also plays a role in supporting the local entrepreneurial ecosystem, offering resources and assistance to small businesses.
+The Lihue Neighborhood Center also helps with supporting the local entrepreneurial ecosystem, offering resources and assistance to small businesses.

 Elections & Voter Records